AdobeDocs/experience-manager-64.en/help/release-notes/deprecated-removed-features.md

   </tr>
   <tr>
    <td>Portal Director</td>
-   <td><p>The Portal Director is a set of features, that enables the hosting of AEM content via Portlet in 3rd party servers.</p> <p>Adobe does not plan to make further enhancements to the Portal Dirtector feature under the location listed below.
+   <td><p>The Portal Director is a set of features, that enables the hosting of AEM content via Portlet in 3rd party servers.</p> <p>Adobe does not plan to make further enhancements to the Portal Director feature under the location listed below.
 AEM 6.4 has the Portal Director included, and customers upgrading from earlier releases can keep using it as is.
 Note that Portal Direct remains fully supported while being deprecated.</p>
     <ul>
      <li>/libs/portal/director</li>
     </ul> </td>